boisbb/ExteriorMapping/README.md

 ## Documentation
 The documentation to this application has been created using Doxygen.
 The documentaion can be generated using the `BUILD_DOC` flag passed to CMake when building.

+## The models
+The downloadable models have not been created by the author of this repository and thesis.
+The famous Crytek Sponza model by Marco Dabrovic has been downloaded from this [page](https://casual-effects.com/data/).
+The model of the Porsche Cayman GTS has been downloaded from a cgtrader website and was created by the user under this [link](https://www.cgtrader.com/designers/raddysa71arxi).